-- 1. Snow Boss or designee must train and/or verify proper training before employees are allowed to operate a snowplow vehicle, salter, or heavy equipment.
-No one shall operate a snowplow vehicle, salter, or heavy equipment without clearance from the Director of Grounds. - 2.
-Director of Custodial Services or designee must train and/or verify proper training before employees are allowed to operate a snow blower.
-Training should also be given on proper shoveling and salting techniques.
+1. Snow Boss or designee must train and/or verify proper training before employees are allowed to operate a snowplow vehicle, salter, or heavy equipment.
+No one shall operate a snowplow vehicle, salter, or heavy equipment without clearance from the Director of Grounds.